 James) Have you ever had any bad experiences with fellow Star Trek fans?

-Gary) Just like my favourite part are the fans, the worst part is the other side of the coin, those folks who forget what Star Trek is about, the dream of Gene Roddenberry.
+Gary) Just like my favourite part is the fans, the worst part is the other side of the coin, those folks who forget what Star Trek is about, the dream of Gene Roddenberry.
 His vision of a near utopian level society where it’s OKAY to be different.

 The philosophy of IDIC, the Infinite Diversity in Infinite Combinations.
-I mean … wow.
-BEING a Star Trek fan makes us different on a common level, to begin with.
-However, there are those in fandom that seem to bring out the worst in folks and they bring aboard the attitudes that we wish to escape when enjoying Star Trek.
-I imagine it’s basically human nature to conflict, and those elements of fandom who just thrive on trying to belittle others in order to elevate themselves, to make themselves feel better by making others feel worse.
+I mean … wow. being a Star Trek fan makes us different on a common level, to begin with.
+However, there are those in fandom that seems to bring out the worst in folks and they bring aboard the attitudes that we wish to escape when enjoying Star Trek.
+I imagine it’s basic human nature to conflict, and those elements of fandom who just thrive on trying to belittle others in order to elevate themselves, to make themselves feel better by making others feel worse.
 THAT is what I dislike above all.